FrancescoPaterna/writeups/pwn/Bo1lers_Ctf_2022 - Gambler_Overflow/README.md

 ### Solution

-I've used GHIDRA to reverse the code, inside that I have seen in the function 'casino' I see that the strcmp global variable could be pwned with a buffer overflow.
+I've used GHIDRA to reverse the code, inside that I have seen in the function 'casino' that the strcmp variables could be pwned with a buffer overflow.
 We just need to put inside the two variables 2 same word of eight letter (I choose the word 'jackpot').
 I make a bash script who gives me 100 output formed by 'jackpot' + \x00 + 'jacpot'